michimussato/OpenStudioLandscapes-Template/README.md

 # File De-Duplication

-From `OpenStudioLandscapes-Template` into every module (including `OpenStudioLandscapes` itself, except:
+From `OpenStudioLandscapes-Template` into every Feature (including `OpenStudioLandscapes` itself, except:
 - `OpenStudioLandscapes-Template` (of course)